 Back in 2006, I was the first Member of Parliament to publicly call for the UK to leave the EU, and since then I have seen many colleagues come to the same conclusion.
-I have had over 10 years to study the UK’s relationship with the EU and strongly believe that we do not have the best deal.
+I have had over 10 years to study the UK’s relationship with the EU and strongly believe that we do not have a the best deal if we remain a member of the EU.
 With no signs of accountability, a forfeit of sovereignty, a balance of trade deficit and a hefty price tag for the privilege, I believe that the UK would not only survive without being a member of the European Union, but we would be better off out.
-I believe that the upcoming vote on our relationship with the EU is an historic and exciting opportunity for this country.
+I believe that the vote on our relationship with the EU was a historic and exciting opportunity for this country.

 One of the main arguments for staying is that the UK must stay in the EU for influence – that we need to be at the top table making the decisions.
 Yet, this influence is an illusion.
 Over the last Parliamentary Session the UK voted against 23 motions in the EU Council – and yet in every single instance we were outvoted.
 Instead of being 1 of 9 countries like in 1975, we are now 1 of 28.
 The EU has grown tremendously over the past 40 years and, with each new country, our influence lessens.
 If we leave the EU, we will regain our power to negotiate our own trade deals with whoever we want.